A7H3NA/CEH/CTF/2021/HSCTF8/Web/message-board-master/message-board-master.md

 ![001-1](https://user-images.githubusercontent.com/45488828/122660833-7feb0700-d1bf-11eb-9299-bdae4404086c.jpg)
 ![002-1](https://user-images.githubusercontent.com/45488828/122660885-fdaf1280-d1bf-11eb-8eef-fb6b2a234dc2.jpg)

-The login ID and user name are managed by the coockie value, which seems to be rewritable.
+The login ID and user name are managed by the cookie value, which seems to be rewritable.

 userData = j%3A%7B%22userID%22%3A%22972%22%2C%22username%22%3A%22kupatergent%22%7D